j5155/Documentation/src/misc/pedrovsrr.md

 - Very stable, minimal bugs if any
 - Time consistent autonomous
 - Tons of support, used by hundreds or thousands of teams
-- Tons of people able to help you in FTC Discord; someone has almost certainly had your problem before
+- Tons of people able to help you; someone has almost certainly had your problem before
-- Easier to update and integrate with compared to Pedro; code is split into libraries
 - Lots of projects integrating with it
-- Uses standard coordinate system

 **Cons of Roadrunner:**

-- Prioritizes time consistency above all else, meaning potentially worse speed and correction
+- Prioritizes time consistency above all else, meaning slower speed and worse correction
 - Support for recent sensors like otos and pinpoint is unofficial (though still exists, made by j5155)

-###### - Written by J5155
+- Forced to use Actions & Blocking by default